Mahmoud-Abdelwahab/Weather-App/README.md

-# Weather App
+# MVVM Using Closure Simple Weather App
- like App weather app
+- https://openweathermap.org/  i using this weather Api like Apple weather app